 A: The jury is out a bit on this.
 Polarised lenses cut down reflected glare from the snow so are visually comfortable to wear in snowy conditions.
 This may however make it difficult to see changes in surface contours.
 It is personal taste; Adrian has used both polarised and fixed tints and been happy with both options.

 A: We would advise against wearing varifocals for golf because there is always slight peripheral distortion, which affects the reading of the green with putting.
 Some people also feel a little light-headed during the swing with varifocals.
 The compromise is that you may struggle to mark your card with single vision lenses!

 Q: What is my ‘pupillary distance’ (PD)?

 A: Sometimes abbreviated to ‘PD or OC’ it is the horizontal measurement between your pupil centres.
 We need this measurement so that the optical centre of the lens coincides with your pupils, ensuring maximum clarity of vision.
 Most opticians do not write this information on your prescription as they are not obliged to.
 However, they do keep your PD on file so all you have to do is call and ask!
 You can even measure it yourself!
 Showmehow.

 Q: Is there any legal age for buying prescription glasses online?

-A: Yes, you have to be 16 years old or over and also if you supply us your prescription, it must be issued by a registered optician within the last two years.
+A: Yes, you have to be 16 years old or over and your prescription needs to be dated within the last two years.